Concepción Chiquirichapa: Legend of Chiquirichapa origin

 All the surrounding land belonged to the natives of the original village of Chiquirichapa, but when population grew, the highest authority of the people ordered some to leave to care for the forests of the North and South, and over the years these new settlements turned into new communities, such as San Juan Ostuncalco, Cajolá, San Miguel Sigüilá, San Martín Sacatepéquez, Varsovia and Monrovia.
 All these town eventually became Quetzaltenango Department municipalities, with Chiquirichapa claiming to this day that it was the origen of them all."

 Etymology

 Its etymology comes from the Nahuatl word "Chiquilichtl-a-pan", meaning "The stream of cicadas or locusts" and "Concepcion", a Catholic name given in honor of Virgen Mary.
 In 1860 the municipality was formed with the name of "Concepcion Chiquirichapa".

 Ethnicity, race and language

-This group points to 17.342 inhabitants in the municipality of Concepcion Chiquirichapa are purely indigenous Mam, but also recorded, non-indigenous, meaning that they are white men.
+This group points to 17,342 inhabitants in the municipality of Concepcion Chiquirichapa are purely indigenous Mam.
+However it is also recorded there are some non-indigenous.